AghilesTMA/ToDoList/README.md

 # ToDoList
-To do list using local storage
+To do list using local storage.